FIND US

 Unlock historical secrets at St Mary’s Guildhall

 Visiting Coventry and want to learn more about the rich medieval history?
-St Mary’s Guildhall, located in the city’s historic Cathedral Quarter, is the perfect place to visit.
-The Guildhall astonishingly escaped bombing raids during the WW2 and as one of the only remaining medieval buildings, it still stands as a testament to early Coventry’s power and wealth.
+St Mary's Guildhall, located in the city's historic Cathedral Quarter, is the perfect place to visit.
+The Guildhall astonishingly escaped bombing raids during the Second World War, and as one of the only remaining medieval buildings in the city, it still stands as a testament to early Coventry's power and wealth.

 VISIT